Menu

 In 2014, the Boards of the International Social Marketing Association, European Social Marketing Association and Australian Association of Social Marketing endorsed the following definition of Social Marketing:

-“Social Marketing seeks to develop and integrate marketing concepts with other approaches to influence behaviours that benefit individuals and communities for the greater social good.
 Social Marketing practice is guided by ethical principles.
-It seeks to integrate research, best practice, theory, audience and partnership insight, to inform the delivery of competition sensitive and segmented social change programmes that are effective, efficient, equitable and sustainable.”
+It seeks to integrate research, best practice, theory, audience and partnership insight, to inform the delivery of competition sensitive and segmented social change programs that are effective, efficient, equitable and sustainable.”

 What Issues Can Benefit from Social Marketing?